sohelkhan2309/CityPulse/README.md

 ```
 com.citypulse
 ```
-### 2. Add src and App.tsx filer in the root folder
+### 2. Add src and App.tsx files in the root folder

 ### 3. Open project in VS Code
 ```bash